Max Kless

 If a risk tool is in the loop, the loop needs mechanical guarantees.
 Some technical, some procedural, all costly in the way serious safeguards are.

 Transparency.
 Disclose the target: what outcome is being predicted, exactly.
-“New arrest” is not “new crime”; don’t hide that distinction behind a label.
+“New arrest” isn’t “new crime”; don’t hide that distinction behind a label.
 Disclose the inputs: if prior arrests matter, say so; if age matters, say so; if the system uses proxies for protected attributes, name them.
 Disclose performance over time, not once.
-12 And prefer simpler models when they perform similarly; Dressel and Farid found that a simple linear predictor using just a couple of features could match a widely used commercial tool.
+12 And prefer simpler models when they perform similarly; Dressel and Farid found that a simple linear predictor using just a couple of features can match a widely used commercial tool.
 9 If you can get similar predictive performance with far more transparency, you don’t earn ethical points for complexity.

 Otherwise the model is the judge and the human is the printer.